Dijadiju/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 100-print_comb3.c program prints all possible different combinations of two digits separated by commas and space in accending order using only putchar function.

 The 101-print_comb4.c program prints all possible different combinations of three digits separated by commas and spaces in ascending order using only putchar.

+The 102-print_comb5.c program prints all possible combinations of two two-digit numbers between 0-99 separated by spaces as well as numbers separated by commas and spaces using the putchar function.